Thitiwat Phromratanapongse, Wat Walls

 Corridor Gallery Between Buildings B & C: September 17, 2021 to January 30, 2022, 6:00 a.m. to 10:00 p.m. daily

-Thitiwat Phromratanapongse’s homage to Thai temple walls, located between Landmark Buildings B and C, transforms loading docks, pedestrian walkways, and a skybridge under-carriage into an immersive corridor gallery.
+Thitiwat Phromratanapongse’s homage to Thai temple walls, located between Landmark Buildings B and C, transformed loading docks, pedestrian walkways, and a skybridge under-carriage into an immersive corridor gallery.
 For Phromratanapongse, wave-like forms often weave together into delicate pattern fields, birds and other fauna in-flight, and spiritual beings in repose.

 With Sarah Siskin, the Oakland, CA-based artists build on San Francisco’s illustrious mural history, from Diego Rivera’s landmark indoor works to the now more than 500 Mission District murals originally launched and inspired by the Chicano, Black Power, and United Farm Workers movements.
-This new work transforms a silent alley into a dynamic interplay of figures and color that speaks to the historic site’s audiences and art uses today.
+This new work transformed a silent alley into a dynamic interplay of figures and color that speaks to the historic site’s audiences and art uses today.